p0n1/epub_to_audiobook/README.md

 - `<input_file>`: Path to the EPUB file.
 - `<output_folder>`: Path to the output folder, where the audiobook files will be saved.
-- `--voice_name`: (Optional) Voice name for the Text-to-Speech service (default: en-US-GuyNeural).
-For Chinese ebooks, use zh-CN-YunyeNeural.
+- `--voice_name`: (Optional) Voice name for the Text-to-Speech service.
+Default is `en-US-GuyNeural`.
+For Chinese ebooks, use `zh-CN-YunyeNeural`.
-- `--language`: (Optional) Language for the Text-to-Speech service (default: en-US).
+- `--language`: (Optional) Language for the Text-to-Speech service.
+Default is `en-US`.
 - `--preview`: (Optional) Enable preview mode.
-The script will not convert the text to speech.
-Instead, it will print the chapter index and titles.
-You can check the chapter details before sending out requests.
+In preview mode, the script won't convert the text to speech.
+Instead, it will display the chapter index and titles, allowing you to preview chapter details before processing.

-Example:
+- `--break_duration`: (Optional) Break duration in milliseconds between different paragraphs or sections.
+Default is `1250`.
+Acceptable values range from 0 to 5000 milliseconds.
+- `--chapter_start`: (Optional) Chapter start index.
+Default is `1`, starting from the first chapter.
+- `--chapter_end`: (Optional) Chapter end index.
+Default is `-1`, which means it processes up to the last chapter.

+**Example**:

 ```bash
 python epub_to_audiobook.py examples/The_Life_and_Adventures_of_Robinson_Crusoe.epub output_folder
 ```

-This command will create a folder called `output_folder` and save the MP3 files for each chapter in the ebook.
-You can then import the generated audio files into [Audiobookshelf](https://github.com/advplyr/audiobookshelf) or just play with any audio player you like.
+Executing the above command will generate a directory named `output_folder` and save the MP3 files for each chapter inside it.
+Once generated, you can import these audio files into [Audiobookshelf](https://github.com/advplyr/audiobookshelf) or play them with any audio player of your choice.

 ## Using with Docker